 Under the nutritional panel, you will generally find a list of ingredients.
 Some of these you may have heard of and others will be very foreign.
 But what this is, is a list of the ingredients that are actually in the food you’re about to eat.

-This is where a little research, if you’re unsure can aid in better understanding the ingredients on the list.
+This is where a little research can aid in better understanding the ingredients on the list.